So You Kissed a Girl and Liked It

 Through my early adult years, my openness about my sexuality led to constantly being accosted by my girlfriends (platonic) in bathrooms at parties.
 They’d want to make out to see what it was like and asked me if I thought they were really cute.
 Like cute, cute.
 Like, “would I sleep with them?” cute.
 It sounds funny, but it sucked.
 I loved my girlfriends.
 They were indeed cute, but only friend cute to me…and indulging them with a kiss felt gross and as exploitative of my sexuality as the boys I dated who thought dating me would earn them that coveted threesome.

-As difficult as that all was, what I struggled with the most was feeling out of place in the gay community.
+As difficult as that all was, what I struggled with the most was feeling out of place in the gay community as a bisexual woman.
 Meeting potential boyfriends was far easier than meeting potential girlfriends, so I often was coupled with a heterosexual man making me also “appear” heterosexual to most people.
 Even when I wasn’t coupled with a man, most of my friends in the gay community knew I had been, and I just never quite fit in.
 There was always this unspoken feeling of being “not gay enough.”

 Fast forward 15 years.
 I’ve moved to Portland, Oregon where I’m surrounded by amazing, beautiful LGBTQ communities and a growing acceptance of bisexuality.
 I searched for fellow bisexual women and could not find them, so I created a meetup and a FB group and enjoyed a real “If you build it, they will come” experience.